sollid-web/hopehaven/README.md

 - Child names are shown as initials only (e.g., "A.", "B.")
 - No personally identifiable information is displayed
 - Clear disclaimers on all pages with child information

+### Children Data Source
+The Children page reads from `content/children.json` and renders cards via `components/ChildCard.tsx`.
+If you update entries, keep details anonymized and use image hosts allowed in `next.config.mjs` (Unsplash/Pexels).
+To add another image host, update `images.remotePatterns` accordingly.

 ### External Services
 - **Adoptions:** Handled by accredited adoption agencies (linked via Google Forms placeholder)